rock-core/rock-and-syskit/source/documentation/transformations.html.markdown

 **Component development**

+* really think before you use the transformer.
+Be aware of the {#caveats}.
 * use the transformer only to handle robot-internal transformations
 * make sure that the frames of all RigidBodyState outputs can be parametrized.
   Use the `$(framename)_frame` pattern to name the relevant properties